ganzalone/Gabys-Page/_notes/Torts/Literature Notes/Misfeasance.md

-misfeasance: if ones conduct creates a risk of harm to others, one has a duty to use reasonable care to prevent harm to others. just about eveyrthing in life creates some risk of harm, so there is usually a duty
+misfeasance: if ones conduct creates a risk of harm to others, one has a duty to use reasonable care to prevent harm to others. just about everything in life creates some risk of harm, so there is usually a duty